jeremiaheb/rvcstats/README.md

   * For procedures: Should start with 'Does:' and include the type of input, if applicable (e.g. Does: a plot of a time series given a numeric vector of densities, 'density', and a factor vector of years, 'year')

 7.)
-Comments within methods
+Comments within methods should:
-  * Should be whole sentences
+  * be whole sentences

 8.)
-Help Documentation:
+Help Documentation
   * Should follow the format of standard help documentation for base R package
   * Please include links to relevant functions
   * Make sure to include useful examples

-### Other Guidelines:
+### Other Guidelines
 1.)
 Write help files and specifications for a function before writing the function

 2.)
 It would be great if everyone wrote the test for a function in testrvcstats before writing the actual function in